 Broken ankles need immediate treatment.
-If you are seeking treatment, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you are seeking treatment, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 A broken ankle is experienced when a person fractures their tibia or fibula in the lower leg and ankle area.
 Both of these bones are attached at the bottom of the leg and combine to form what we know to be our ankle.

 When a physician is referring to a break of the ankle, he or she is usually referring to a break in the area where the tibia and fibula are joined to create our ankle joint.
 Ankles are more prone to fractures because the ankle is an area that suffers a lot of pressure and stress.
 There are some obvious signs when a person experiences a fractured ankle, and the following symptoms may be present.

 - Excessive pain when the area is touched or when any pressure is placed on the ankle

 - Swelling around the area

 - Bruising of the area